Alessio76184/CRO_Auditing_Tool/README.md

 # CRO Auditing Tool

-CRO Audit Automation turns conversion-rate optimization research into an actionable workflow.
+CRO Auditing Tool turns conversion-rate optimisation research into an actionable workflow.
 The app lets you register new client projects, curate a benchmark library, run interactive audits on live sites, and deliver a shareable review package — all from the browser.

 > 💡 This README is intended as a **showcase**.
-Screenshots and GIFs illustrate the workflow and functionality.
+Screenshots illustrate the workflow and functionality.
 The source code and setup remain private.

 ---